| Title: | Covariance Measure Tests for Conditional Independence |

 Additional arguments passed to |

-Formula-based interface for the generalised and projected covariance measure tests.
+Formula-based interface for the generalised (GCM), projected (PCM), weighted

 Kook, L. & Lundborg A. R. (2024).
 Algorithm-agnostic significance testing in supervised learning with multimodal data.
 Briefings in Bioinformatics, 25(6), 2024. doi:10.1093/bib/bbae475